Foreign policy of the Woodrow Wilson administration: Public opinion

-Apart from an Anglophile element calling for support for the British, American public opinion in 1914-1916 reflected a strong desire to stay out of the war.
-Neutrality was particularly strong among Irish Americans, German Americans, and Scandinavian Americans, as well as among church leaders, women, and the rural white South.
-One by one these groups lost their broader influence.
-By early 1917 most Americans came to see Germany as the aggressor in Europe and an enemy of world peace.
+Apart from White Anglo-Saxon Protestant and Anglophile high society demanding a Special Relationship with the British Empire, American public opinion in 1914-1916 reflected a strong desire to stay out of the war.
+Support for American neutrality was particularly strong among those whom Wilson later demonised as Hyphenated Americans; Irish Americans, German Americans, and Scandinavian Americans, as well as among church leaders, women, and the rural white South.
+Due in large part to the anti-German atrocity propaganda composed by British Intelligence at Wellington House and introduced into the American news media by Australian-born Providence Journal editor John R. Rathom, pro-Neutrality groups completely lost their broader influence.
+By early 1917 most Americans had come to believe that Imperial Germany was the aggressor in Europe and the enemy of world peace.

 Economic factors

 While the country was at peace, American banks made huge loans to the Entente powers, which were used mainly to buy munitions, raw materials, and food from across the Atlantic.
 Although Wilson made minimal preparations for the army before 1917, he did authorize a massive shipbuilding program for the United States Navy.
 The president was narrowly re-elected in 1916 on an anti-war platform.

 By 1917, with Belgium and Northern France occupied, with Russia ending Tsarist rule, and with the remaining Entente nations low on credit, Germany appeared to have the upper hand in Europe.
 However, the British economic embargo and naval blockade was causing shortages of fuel and food in Germany, which then decided to resume unrestricted submarine warfare.
 The aim was to break the transatlantic supply chain to Britain from other nations, although the German high command realized that sinking American-flagged ships would almost certainly bring the United States into the war.